Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Results

 \subsection{Discussion}

 Our numerical experiments with the BZR data set provide insights into different market clearing models, pricing rules, and their short-term economic implications on day-ahead markets.
 Nodal pricing tends to result in slightly higher average prices compared to zonal pricing, irrespective of the chosen zonal configuration.
-However, transmission constraints can be violated and necessitate costly redispatch measures.
+However, in zonal pricing, transmission constraints can be violated and necessitate costly redispatch measures.
 As a result, a zonal pricing selects an inefficient dispatch, and even if redispatch is conducted at minimal costs, the total system costs will be significantly higher than under nodal pricing.
 Given the steep increase of redispatch costs in recent years, this effect is likely to magnify in the future.

 Interestingly, the choice of zonal configuration did not substantially impact prices.
 All zonal configurations suggested by ACER in the BZR simplify the network to an extent that opting for two, three, or four zones yields similar results regarding the average prices and the price standard deviation.
-Analyses of individual days show that congestion arises, but not necessarily at the cross-zonal links but within zones.
+Analyses of individual days show that congestion arises, but not necessarily at the cross-zonal lines but within zones.
 While nodal prices may vary between nodes, these differences incentivize short-term demand response on nodes where this is most helpful for overall system stability.
 If such price differences persist over more extended time periods, they also set investment incentives for generators and grid expansion.
 Note that our analysis does not take such incentives into account and assumes static demand.
-Taking incentives for demand reduction and targeted investments into account would lead to more similar prices rather in the long run.
+Nevertheless, long-run effects related to inefficient placement and technology choice for production, consumption and grid expansion are important factors to consider when evaluating a market clearing model.